althonos/pyjess/docs/guide/install.rst

 .. note::

-    Wheels are provided for Windows, Linux and OSX x86-64 platforms, as well as Linux and OSX Aarch64 platforms.
+    Wheels are provided for Windows, Linux and MacOS x86-64 platforms, as well as Linux and MacOS Aarch64 platforms.
 Other machines will have to build the wheel from the source distribution.
 Building ``pyjess`` involves compiling the Jess code, which requires a C compiler to be available.

 PyPi